-You should be aware that our expectations regarding "front-loading" and "back-loading" of interest are only applicable for purposes of determining the tax treatment of your notes.
-We are not making any representation or prediction regarding the actual amount of interest that may be payable on your note, and we are under no obligation to call, and we are not making any promise or representation that we will call, the notes prior to their final maturity date.
+You should be aware that the presumption under the Option Rule described above is only applicable for purposes of determining the tax treatment of your notes.
+We are under no obligation to call, and we are not making any promise or representation that we will call, the notes prior to their final maturity date.

-Alternatively, if the notes were found to have significant front-loading or back-loading of interest, it is possible that your notes could be characterized as contingent payment obligations subject to rules described under the heading "United States Taxation - United States Holders - Original Issue Discount - Notes Subject to the Contingent Payment Obligation Rules" in the accompanying prospectus supplement.
+Alternatively, it is possible that your notes could be characterized as contingent payment obligations subject to rules described under the heading "United States Taxation - United States Holders - Original Issue Discount - Notes Subject to the Contingent Payment Obligation Rules" in the accompanying prospectus supplement.
 In that case, among other differences, as more completely described in the prospectus supplement, United States Holders of the notes that otherwise use the cash receipts and disbursements method of accounting would be required to use an accrual method of accounting in determining their income from ownership of the notes, and gain from a sale, redemption or exchange of the notes would be treated as ordinary income rather than capital gain.